-James Carmody, PhD is an Associate Professor in the Department of Medicine, Division of Preventive and Behavioral Medicine
+James Carmody, PhD is a Professor in the Department of Medicine, Division of Preventive and Behavioral Medicine

 His interest is in delineating the qualities of attending to experience that are associated with distress and well being.
 As such, his research is on the psychological and neural mechanisms of mindfulness and mind-body processes more generally, including the evolutionary and biological imperatives that impinge upon these.
 He is principal investigator on several NIH-funded clinical trials of the clinical effects and mechansims of mindfulness training.
 Jim is a New Zealander and studied and practiced in Zen, Tibetan, Theravada and Advaita traditions in a number of countries over forty years.
 He has been a therapist, an instructor in the UMass Mindfulness-Based Stress Reduction program and Director of Research for the Center for Mindfulness.
 He teaches mindfulness courses for clinicians with the goal of making the conceptualization of mindfulness straightforward, jargon-free and practically accessible for patients.
 His work has been featured in national and international media including the New York Times, NPR, and ABC.

 NCCAM R01AT0083931 (Multi-PI Pbert/Carmody) 09/3/2014 - 08/31/2019 Asthma Symptom Management Through Mindfulness Training.
 The goal of this study is to evaluate the effect of participation in a Mindfulness Based Stress Reduction program compared to an active control on asthma symptom control, and the role of increased perceptual accuracy in intervention-related changes.